Pacifisten/Root_rot_pgig_PCR/README.md

 Where: "Site" is site number, "Stump": Is the stump number,	"Infection_area": Is the infected area, "No_colonies": Is the number of _Heterobasidion_ colonies on the stump,	"Coverage": Is the coverage of _P. gigantea_, "Area": Is the stump area.

 The "Site" and "Stump corresponds to the values in the PCR datasheet.

+The PCR data can be found in Data/PCR_data.xlsx
 Where: "Sample": Is the index for the samples,	"Site" is the site number",	"Stump": Is the stump number, the columns: "GH28",	"GH28nest",	"GH28 (redo)" and	"GH28nest (redo)" are the different PCR repetitions, "Result": Is the outcome of the PCR, "Stump count": Is just a counter.

+The sites corresponds to the following sites

 | Site  | Name of area | Latitude  | Longitude |
 |-------|--------------|-----------|-----------|